U.S. Army Command, Intelligence, Signals, Etc:

 Specialist 4, Signals USARV, MARS OPERATOR:

-The Regular Army Electrician, and the standard lineman who kept the communication lines (literally) the phone lines strung all over the place.
-They too were specialists, in these fields, they work on base much of the time operating the communications equipment, radios, and phones working, laying cables, fixing radios, all the different aspects of being assigned to Signals.
-There were also the people that kept the phone lines and short-wave radio back to the United States open, and working.
+The Regular Army Electrician, and the standard lineman who kept the communication lines (literally), the phone lines strung all over the place.
+They too were specialists, in these fields, they work on base, much of the time operating the communications equipment, radios, and phones, working, laying cables, fixing radios, all the different aspects of being assigned to Signals.
+There were also the people who kept the phone lines and short-wave radio back to the United States open and working.

 MARS=Military Affiliate Radio System, Civilian Ham-Radio Operators \ worked with the military so soldiers and other military personnel could contact their families and other people through radio to operators in the US.